frieddeli/NTU-GlobalProtect-for-Linux/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)

 > [!CAUTION]
 > **DISCLAIMER:** This is an unofficial community tool.
 It is **NOT** affiliated with, endorsed by, or supported by Nanyang Technological University (NTU).
 Use this script at your own risk.
-The author is not responsible for network issues, account locks, or system damages.

 A seamless GlobalProtect VPN client for NTU students and staff.
 It combines `openconnect` for stable tunneling, `gp-saml-gui` for Microsoft SSO support, and a sleek GNOME Shell indicator for easy toggling.

+Great for those who wish to switch to daily driving linux !

 ---